-Add 3D Objects to PowerPoint
+Add 3D Objects to PowerPoint.

 That’s all there is to it!

-In this way, you can easily add 3D to your PowerPoint presentation in just a few steps.
+For more information, see the slide below, sourced from Microsoft.
+This way, you can easily add 3D to your PowerPoint presentation in just a few steps.